daviddao/awful-ai/README.md

 [AdNauseam](https://adnauseam.io/) - AdNauseam is a lightweight browser extension to fight back against tracking by advertising networks.
 It works like an ad-blocker (it is built atop uBlock-Origin) to silently simulate clicks on each blocked ad, confusing trackers as to one's real interests [[code](https://github.com/dhowe/AdNauseam)]

+[B.S Detector](http://bsdetector.tech/) - B.S.
+Detector is a browser extension that searches all links on a given webpage for references to unreliable sources, checking against a manually compiled list of domains.
+It then provides visual warnings about the presence of questionable links or the browsing of questionable websites [[code](https://github.com/bs-detector/bs-detector)]

+[Snopes.com](https://www.snopes.com/) - The Snopes.com web site was founded by David Mikkelson, a project begun in 1994 and has since grown into the oldest and largest fact-checking site on the Internet, one widely regarded by journalists, folklorists, and laypersons alike as one of the world’s essential resources

 ## Licenses
 License